RileyWClarke/MLTSA_COVID19/README.md

 covid19_dist is used to compute distance metrics, produce Figure 6, Table 2

-COVID-19-South Korea and Covid-19-US is used to make Figure 5.
+COVID-19-South Korea.ipynb and Covid-19-US.ipynb are used to make Figure 5.